sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 6. Click **OK**.
 Your notebook is created and it opens in the notebook editor.

-You can now use it to create a Markdown paragraph, SQL paragraph, and Python paragraph and do the following:
+	You can now use it to create a Markdown paragraph, SQL paragraph, and Python paragraph

-### Call the Markdown interpreter and generate static html from Markdown plain text

-To call the Markdown interpreter and generate static html from Markdown plain text:

-7. In the Test Notebook, type ``%md`` and press Enter.
+7. To call the Markdown interpreter and generate static html from Markdown plain text, in the Test Notebook, type ``%md`` and press Enter.

 	![Markdown tag](images/tag-markdown.png)